Medical Bills and Debt Collection

 How to Pay off Medical Debt

-The goal, as with any kind of debt, should be to keep the collection agencies from darkening your doorway, or your telephone, or your mailbox about your overdue medical bills.
-Even with the recent modifications to the credit reporting system that give consumers some protection for their credit rating, you want to avoid collections.
+The goal should be to keep the collection agencies from darkening your doorway, or your telephone, or your mailbox about your overdue medical bills.
+Even with recent modifications to the credit reporting system that give consumers some protection, you want to avoid collections.

-• Make the effort to understand the charges: Make sure you know how much your insurance company will cover and how much you’re expected to pay.
-Check to see if you’ve been double billed for any services or if the statement includes any unauthorized charges.
-And when in doubt, ask questions!
+- Make the effort to understand the charges: Check to see if you’ve been double billed for any services or if the statement includes any unauthorized charges.
+And when in doubt, ask questions.

-• This sometimes requires finding the right person to talk to in the medical office or hospital.
-The right person might be a billing administrator rather than your doctor, although your physician should be included in the discussion.
+- Find the right person to talk to in the medical office or hospital: The right person might be a billing administrator rather than your doctor, although your physician should be included in the discussion.
 Ask what rate you’re getting and what other rates might be available.
 Explain your financial limitations.
-It’s best to have this conversation on the front end of the treatment you receive, but you can always try to negotiate later, too.
+It’s best to have this conversation on the front end of treatment, but you can always try to negotiate later, too.

-• Inquire about hardship plans: Your income and/or your debt level might qualify you for reductions in the cost of your treatment.
-But you won’t know until you ask.
+- Inquire about hardship plans: Your income and/or your debt level might qualify you for cost reductions.

-• Look into payment plan alternatives: This is a part of negotiating.
-Many hospitals or medical providers will work with you to make your monthly bills more manageable at a lower interest rate or over a longer term.
+- Look into payment plan alternatives: This is a part of Many hospitals or medical providers will work with you to make your monthly bills more manageable at a lower interest rate or over a longer term.

-• Find an advocate: A professional advocate can speak for you with your insurance company or your medical provider, taking care of the hard-to-understand intricacies of billing and appeals and payment options.
-It’ll cost you, but it might save you money in the long run if your bills are sizeable.
+- Find an advocate: A professional advocate can speak for you with your insurance company or your medical provider, taking care of the hard-to-understand intricacies of billing and appeals and payment options.
+It’ll cost you, but it might save money in the long run if your bills are sizable.

-There are other considerations to explore as well when the medical bills begin to drag you down.
+There are other considerations to explore as well when medical bills begin to drag you down.

 Settling Medical Debt

-The possibility of settling medical debt for less than what is owed is there for the taking.
-It involves some work, but a nonprofit credit counselor, an experienced debt specialist or a professional debt settlement firm can help.
+The possibility of settling medical debt for less than what is owed involves some work, but an experienced debt specialist or a professional debt settlement firm can help.

 Settling a medical debt is done in similar ways to settling any other debt.
 You or someone working on your behalf contacts the doctor, hospital, or collection agency to negotiate an agreed-on amount for both parties.
 Experts advise starting this settlement process as soon as possible, preferably before the debt is turned over to a collection company.